2022 Copenhagen mall shooting: Shooting

+The shooter reached the third floor of the mall where the food court is.
+He fired a shot down the hall hitting no one.
+A Swedish man who was looking for his family was walking near the sushi restaurant unaware of the shooter.
+Esbensen fired a shot at him, hitting him in the stomach.
+The man briefly fell before walking out of the mall.
+Esbensen fired two more shots, one hitting a window and another hitting the restroom/KFC area, hitting no one.
+On the third floor, a man recorded Esbensen shouting and shouldering the rifle, before running away while screaming.
+Esbensen discharged a live round and loaded a new magazine to his rifle.

+Esbensen ran down the same escalators he shot people on and ran out of the mall through an emergency exit at the back of the second floor.
+He walked down the emergency stairwell and fired a final shot outside the mall, hitting no one.
+The shooter continued through the parking lot and finally stopped in front of a road.
+He got down to his knees and took out his cellphone.
+He proceeded to call his mother to apologize to her.
+The shooter wasn't able to recall most of the conversation, but cellphone data confirmed the call lasted a minute.
+While on the phone, police arrived to arrest Esbensen.
+Esbensen refused to listen to the police's commands and shouted at them to kill him while still carrying the phone.
+Eventually, the police got him to lay down after pepper spraying him and handcuffed him.
+The perpetrator was arrested at 17:48.

 Police received the first shooting reports at 17:37 at the Field's shopping mall located in Ørestad, a developing city area on Amager in Copenhagen.
-A man carrying a rifle and a knife – which was not used in the attack – had entered the mall sometime before 17:30.
+A man carrying a rifle, a pistol and a knife – which was not used in the attack – had entered the mall sometime before 17:30.
 A witness said the shooter seemed violent and angry, running and shouting.
 When directly addressed by the witness, the shooter said that "it is not real".
 The rifle caliber has been speculated as either 6.5×55mm or .308 Winchester/7.62×51mm.

 According to police, the victims appear to have been random, with no indication that any particular group was targeted.
 The suspect was arrested by police eleven minutes after the shooting had been reported.

 Victims

 Three people were killed, and four more were seriously wounded by gunfire.
 The dead are a 17-year-old Danish girl, a 17-year-old Danish boy and a 47-year-old Russian man who was living in Denmark.

 Another 23 people received minor injuries, including three whose injuries were from stray gunfire, with the additional twenty individuals injured in the evacuation.
 The four seriously wounded victims are two Swedish citizens and two Danes.